raysca/quiz/quizzes/web/javascript.md

 - [ ] To make a function synchronous
 - [ ] To make a function return a Promise

-## What is the purpose of the `await` keyword?

-- [ ] To make a function asynchronous
-- [ ] To make a function return a Promise that resolves to the return value of the function
-- [x] To make a function wait for a Promise to resolve
-- [ ] To make a function return a Promise

 ## What is difference between `setTimeout` and `setInterval`?

-- [ ] `setTimeout` executes a function once after a specified delay.
-      `setInterval` executes a function repeatedly with a fixed time delay between each call to that function.
 - [ ] `setTimeout` executes a function repeatedly with a fixed time delay between each call to that function. `setInterval` executes a function once after a specified delay.